Dog Licking Paws

 Stress, Boredom, and Habit Licking: the Behavioral Side

-The key distinction is context.
-If licking increases during stress, after you leave, or when routines change, behavior may be part of the picture.
-Even then, skin comfort still matters: when paws feel calm and look healthy, it’s easier to redirect the habit into a more polished ritual—like a brief paw wipe, a chew, or a training game.
+The deciding clue is context.
+If licking ramps up during stress, after you leave, or when routines change, behavior is part of the picture.
+Even then, skin comfort still matters: when paws feel calm and look healthy, it's far easier to redirect the habit into a better ritual — a brief paw wipe, a chew, or a training game.

 “Paw licking is a signal: the pattern matters more than the sound.”